 How to Save More Than 2/3 of Engineers’ Kubernetes Cost

 Using the cloud is not cheap.
-If you are using a public cloud, you will get a monthly bill for computing resources, traffic and for many additional services.
-But also for a private cloud, the cost is substantial, taking into account the hardware, datacenter and maintenance cost.
+If you are using a public cloud, you will get a monthly bill for computing resources, traffic, and for any additional services.
+But also for a private cloud, the cost is substantial, taking into account the hardware, datacenter, and maintenance cost.
 (For simplicity, I will assume the public cloud case in the following, but I added a paragraph about private clouds at the end.)

 The widespread adoption of Kubernetes has not changed this situation fundamentally.
 Some say it has only increased cost because the Kubernetes clusters themselves consume resources (e.g. Master node, LoadBalancer, etcd).
 Others are convinced that Kubernetes could at least reduce the cost because it makes the use of the cloud resources more efficient.
 Overall, it probably depends on your setting and perspective, but the cost of the cloud remains an issue either way.

-For this, saving cost for cloud computing with Kubernetes is always attractive, especially with more and more companies adopting Kubernetes throughout the organization and introducing cloud-native development, which includes giving engineers access to Kubernetes for development, testing, experimentation, or CI/CD (level 2 or level 3 on the cloud-native journey according to this article).
+For this, reducing Kubernetes cloud computing cost is always attractive, especially with more and more companies adopting Kubernetes throughout the organization and introducing cloud-native development, which includes giving engineers access to Kubernetes for development, testing, experimentation, or CI/CD (level 2 or level 3 on the cloud-native journey according to this article).

 Making cloud-native development cheaper and easier can thus be an important driver for Kubernetes adoption, especially in small and medium-sized organizations.
 I will therefore describe 2 “obvious” inefficiencies of the engineers’ use of the cloud and easy ways of eliminating them to significantly reduce the cost of using Kubernetes.
-Since developers use the cloud differently than production systems, these cost saving opportunities are mostly relevant for non-production environments.
+Since developers use the cloud differently than production systems, these cost-saving opportunities are most relevant for non-production environments.